blair-cannon/weather-app/pseudocode.md

 to do:
 1. store state for longer period of time
-4. fix temp rows to make even sizes
+2. fix temp rows to make even sizes
+3. current location functionality